-What Is Drip Edge and Why Do I Need It on My Home?
+Why Do I Need Drip Edge On My Home?

 Feazel recommends using a drip edge on your roof.
 Many roof warranties require using it.
-Let’s chat about why it is an asset to your roof system.
+Let’s chat through why it is an asset to your roof system.

-First, controlling the flow of moisture keeps your home safe.
+First, drip edge offers the opportunity to control the flow of moisture in order to keep your home safe.
 Dictating the movement of water off your roof will prevent premature rot, mold issues, and potential health issues.

 Third, it is an easy way to protect your eaves from moisture.